AWS Provider Deep Dive

 Testing Boundaries & CI/CD Integration

-Implement integration tests using pulumi test with ephemeral stack teardown.
+Implement integration tests using pulumi.automation with ephemeral stack teardown.
 Configure GitHub Actions with OIDC federation for credentialless plan/apply gates.
-Cross-cloud mocking strategies differ significantly; review GCP Provider Configuration for comparative testing frameworks.
+Cross-cloud mocking strategies differ; review GCP Provider Configuration for comparative testing frameworks.

 pytest -v --tb=shortto validate mocked resource parameters before merging IaC changes.